roman-milk/roman-milk.github.io/baby-sit-the-wife.md

  Once outside Gloria snatched the money and smiled sweetly.
 "You don't want to keep the evidence of your whoring do you.
 I had better get you back to lover boy.
 You seem a little unsteady on those heels are your legs feeling weak?"

  Nadine walked slowly along the rough sidewalk thinking she had behaved like a whore, been paid like a whore and was dressed like one.
 She was a whore.
 It wasn't just Daren now.
 She had turned into a slut ready to pleasure anyone.
 As they reached the door to Daren's hideaway she wondered what could possibly be more degrading than this.
-Report_Story #1